zorlack/meatspace-designs/TurntableTractionDrive/ASSEMBLY.md

 Next the two `Side Panels`, the `Front Plate`, and the `Pusher Plates` are welded.
 We set them all in their slots and put the `Top Plate` on top to lock them in place.
 90-degree mag-clamps locked everything in place while we put in tack welds.
 We then then layed about 3" of bead down on either side of each piece.

-In almost all cases we're welding an edge to a non-edge piece of steel.
-It's important to manage your heat to avoid blasting away the edges of the steel.
-Even on our low-powered welder we had to take care.
+In almost all cases we're welding an edge to a non-edge piece of steel. **It's important to manage your heat to avoid blasting away the edges of the steel.** Even on our low-powered welder we had to take care.

+In our process we didn't weld the top plate until after we test-fit all the hardware.
+If I had to do it again I would weld the top plate immediately.
+All the steel moved a bit as the heat worked its way out.
+This made fitting the top plate difficult the next day.

 ## Hardware